jesconstantine/front-end-exercise/README.md

 ----------

 Our goal is to find answers to get a feel for your favorite front end tools, workflow, methodologies, and standards.

-Due to the limited time, develop just for the latest version of Google Chrome.